 Your benefits at retirement will be based on your total career earnings.

 From 1 April 2022 all active membership is in the 2015 CARE scheme.
-If you are a member of the 2015 scheme 1/54th of each year’s earnings goes towards your pension and is revalued by the consumer prices index plus 1.5%.
+If you are a member of the 2015 scheme, 1/54th of each year’s earnings goes towards your pension and is revalued by the consumer prices index plus 1.5%.

-If you work exclusively as a GP locum, you will only be covered for death in service benefits if you are in active pensionable employment on the day of death.
+If you work exclusively as a locum GP, you will only be covered for death in service benefits if you are in active pensionable employment on the day of death.
 NHSBSA (NHS Business Services Authority) details the provision here.